sriramrokkam/k8s-training/admin/trainer-guide.md

 **Make sure to note down the training name/id as well as the URL and password displayed at the end of the process.
 It is displayed only ONCE.**

 Those information will be needed by the participants during the training.
-In case you missed or lost these information, please contact [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap) for recovery.
+In case you missed or lost these information, please contact [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap) for recovery.

 **Please note:** The process creates not only the namespaces.
 It also deploys a ResourceQuota & LimitRange to each namespace.
 With this, abuse of the training cluster should become harder.
 The ResourceQuota limits the number of pods accepted by each namespace to 15.
 Any participant trying to scale a deployment to a hundred pods or more will not harm other participants.
 The LimitRange assigns default values for memory and CPU requested by a pod.
 It also give a default limit.
 If a pod does not specify any of these it will inherit the defaults.
 In other terms, by specifying a cpu/memory request & limit, the defaults can be overwritten.